 The health, safety, and general welfare of MIT students are of the utmost concern to the faculty, staff, students, and administration of the Institute.
+The following Good Samaritan Amnesty Policy has been established to reduce barriers related to seeking help during medical emergencies or situations when someone is believed to be the victim of a crime or significant policy violation even if there is no medical emergency.

-For this reason, the MIT community has established a set of procedures to reduce barriers related to seeking help for alcohol and prohibited substance-related medical emergencies.
-All students are required to seek immediate medical attention and treatment for themselves or others in circumstances when they experience the potentially dangerous effects associated with the use of alcohol or prohibited substances.
+All students are required to seek immediate medical attention in circumstances when they or others with them experience the potentially dangerous effects associated with the use of alcohol or prohibited substances.1